jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 The first thing to do is allow APIPA (Automatic Private IP Addressing) traffic.
 By default, pfSense will drop all APIPA IPs since link-local addresses should never come from an external interface.

-It is good practice to leave this disabled, in our case Google requires using link-local IPs for BGP sessions.
-The console refuses to save if you update the BGP session to include a non link-local IP address.
+It is good practice to leave this disabled; in our case, Google requires using link-local IPs for BGP sessions.
+The console refuses to save if you update the BGP session to include a non-link-local IP address.

-Navigate to *System* > *Advanced* > *Firewall & NAT* and select *Allow APIPA traffic* and save.
+Navigate to *System* > *Advanced* > *Firewall & NAT* select *Allow APIPA traffic* and save.

 ![](/img/google-cloud-vpn-pfsense-apipa.png#center)